fschulze/sqlalchemy_schemadisplay/README.rst

 Last release to support Python 2.

-- Limit SQLAlchemy dependency to < 2.0 to fix installation for Python 2
+- Limit SQLAlchemy dependency to < 2.0 to fix installation for Python 2 [abitrolly - Anatoli Babenia]

 - Set dir kwarg in Edge instantiation to 'both' in order to show arrow heads and arrow tails.
   [bkrn - Aaron Di Silvestro]